jimmy-zhao-tainio/erratri/README.md

 All of this is still work in progress: the fast-path classifiers and PSLG triangulation are being iterated, and there are known regression tests (e.g., drilled boxes and "cheese" shapes) that currently fail until the kernel is tightened.
 The intent is to keep the layering clear and testable while gradually hardening the algorithms.

-## ConstrainedTriangulator — 2D constrained triangulation library
+## ConstrainedTriangulator â€” 2D constrained triangulation library

 ConstrainedTriangulator is a super simple 2D constrained triangulation library for planar straight-line graphs (PSLG).
 The input is a set of points together with optional constrained segments, and the output is a set of triangles that forms a complete triangulation of the domain while respecting all constraints.